dgabka/labyrinth-tmux/README.md

  - **Gloom**: The most contrasty variant, perfect for those who prefer sharp distinctions and vibrant colors.
  - **Dusk**: A balanced variant, offering a comfortable middle ground with moderate contrast and vibrancy.
- - **Shade**: A softer variant with reduced contrast, ideal for a more subdued and relaxed visual experience.
  - **Mist**: The least contrasty variant, featuring the most gentle and subtle tones for a calm and unobtrusive interface.

 Whether you're coding, designing, or simply exploring new aesthetics, Labyrinth adapts to your needs with its harmonious palette.